geg-tech/biblicallyaccuratekeyboard/journal.md

 # welcome to da journal :)
 (fyi dates are in mm/dd/yy cuz 🦅🇺🇸) <br/>
-technically its more like a macropad but shhhhhhhhhhh 🤫
+technically its more like a macropad but shhhhhhhhh 🤫 it doesn't have the same ring to it man

 ## 5/17/25 - The Start of Highway
 >be me